Drop filters offer a great way to filter out logs from an account to help manage your account volume and lower costs.

 In general, drop filters are recommended for logs that are needed infrequently, while logs that are never needed should not be shipped at all.

-To get to drop filters, select > Tools > Drop filters from the top menu.
+To set up your Drop filters, select Data Hub > Drop filters > Logs from the navigation menu.

 How much data can I filter?